Lefkada’s draw is exceptional beach beauty. But is it for everyone?

 — PORTO KATSIKI —

-With a name that translates to “goat port”, I was concerned about dragging the kids down a beach only goats could previously reach.
+With a name that translates to “goat port”, I was concerned about taking the kids down a beach only goats could previously reach.
 Now, there are 100 stairs.
 And it turns out that 100 stairs is hardly tiring at all, even for the semi-fit.
-While the beach has no amenities, there are three shops at the entryway with fast food, refreshment, beach mats, floats, umbrellas and most last-minute purchases you might need.
-Arrive before 1 p.m. and you might be able to secure shade under the shadow of towering rocks that crown the beach.
+While the beach has no amenities, there are three shops at the entryway with fast food, refreshment, beach mats, floats, umbrellas and other last-minute purchases you might need.
+Arrive before 1pm and you might be able to steal some shade under the shadow of towering rocks that crown the beach.
 After that, the shaded portion quickly recedes.
 While the beach will be filled with a rainbow of umbrellas covering the entirety of its shore in the peak of summer, somehow, the crowds get lost in the presence of such majestic beauty, and nature envelopes all.
 Parking is a challenge, but not overly difficult.
 The easiest option is to pay for spot (€10) right by the entrance.
 Otherwise, free parking is available along the road father up the hill.

 — DESIMI —

 Desimi is different.
 In the blue-green kind of way more reminiscent of beaches in the Sporades.
-Flanked by lush green forests, there’s a handful of taverns and cafes supplying ice creams and coffees.
+Flanked by lush green forests, there’s a handful of tavernas and cafes supplying ice creams and coffees.
 An “unorganised” beach without umbrellas and parasols, you will have to find shade under the trees that back its shores.
 The highlight for us – Dessimi boats rent out sea pedal boats for €20 an hour.
 Explore sea caves and peddle out to secret spits of beach you can dock at for a splash in your private bit of sea.

 WHERE TO DINE WITH KIDS